Job Applicant Privacy Notice

 If your application is unsuccessful, Crestbridge will keep your personal data on file in case there are future employment opportunities for which you may be suited.
 Crestbridge will ask for your consent before it keeps your data for this purpose and you are free to withdraw your consent at any time.

 Crestbridge will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
-Crestbridge will then share your data with former employers to obtain references for you, employment background check providers to obtain necessary background checks and the Disclosure Scotland Service to obtain necessary criminal records checks.
+If you were to accept employment Crestbridge will then share your data with former employers to obtain references for you, employment pre-screening providers to obtain necessary background, credit and criminal records checks as well as checks on any necessary regulatory databases.

-Your data may be transferred outside the European Economic Area (EEA) if you are applying to work in Bahrain or the Cayman Islands.
+Your data may be transferred outside the European Economic Area (EEA) if you are applying to work in Bahrain or the Cayman Islands or the United States.
 Data is transferred outside the EEA on the basis of your application and for the purposes of sharing your CV or resume with hiring managers locally.
+Where personal data about you is shared with other members of the Crestbridge group or third parties that are situated outside of the European Economic Area and those countries with an adequate level of personal data protection, then we endeavour to protect such sharing by using EU standard model clauses contracts in order to ensure an adequate level of protection is afforded to the information shared.

 How does Crestbridge protect data?